fergalcob/gamedb-live/README.md

 ## Acknowledgements

-The guide [here](https://testdriven.io/blog/storing-django-static-and-media-files-on-amazon-s3/) was extremely useful in stepping through the process of connecting the project to S3 for storage and service of media/static files for the project which has been implemented in the settings.py file
+The guide [here](https://testdriven.io/blog/storing-django-static-and-media-files-on-amazon-s3/) was extremely useful in stepping through the process of connecting the project to S3 for storage and service of media/static files for the project which has been implemented in the settings.py file.

+Thanks as well to [Stack Overflow](https://stackoverflow.com/) for their extensive knowledge on the causes of Python errors and the solutions to them.